aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-transformations/mastering-aspose-imaging-java-image-processing/_index.md

 // Continue for other types...
 ```

 **Key Considerations:**
 - Ensure the file path is correct to avoid `FileNotFoundException`.
 - Handle exceptions properly to manage unsupported formats.

 ### Set Rasterization Options Based on Image Type

 **Overview:**
-Once an image type is identified, setting appropriate rasterization options ensures optimal rendering and processing.
-This step customizes how vector images are converted into raster format using Aspose.Imaging's specialized classes for each format.
+Once the image type is identified, setting appropriate rasterization options ensures optimal rendering.
+This step customizes how vector images are converted into raster format.

-#### Implementation Steps:
+#### Implementation Steps

 1. **Determine the Image Type:**

-   Use similar conditional checks as in the previous feature to identify the image type.
+   Use the same conditional logic as above.

 2. **Set Rasterization Options:**

-   Depending on the identified type, instantiate the corresponding rasterization options class and set the page size:
+   Instantiate the corresponding rasterization options class and set the page size:

 ```java
 if (image instanceof CdrImage) {